Converge Technology Solutions Corp. (CTS.V) (CVE:CTS) Shares Up 4.7%

-Several research firms have commented on CTS.
-Cormark lowered their price target on Converge Technology Solutions Corp.
-(CTS.V) from C$14.25 to C$14.00 in a report on Thursday, September 2nd.
-Laurentian lifted their price target on Converge Technology Solutions Corp.
-(CTS.V) from C$13.25 to C$13.75 in a report on Thursday, September 2nd.
-Raymond James set a C$12.50 price objective on Converge Technology Solutions Corp.
+Several research firms have recently weighed in on CTS.
+Laurentian lifted their price objective on Converge Technology Solutions Corp.
+(CTS.V) from C$13.25 to C$13.75 in a research note on Thursday, September 2nd.
+Scotiabank set a C$14.00 price objective on Converge Technology Solutions Corp.
 (CTS.V) and gave the company an “outperform” rating in a research note on Tuesday, October 19th.
-Finally, Scotiabank set a C$14.00 price objective on Converge Technology Solutions Corp.
-(CTS.V) and gave the company an “outperform” rating in a research note on Tuesday, October 19th.
+Cormark reduced their price objective on Converge Technology Solutions Corp.
+(CTS.V) from C$14.25 to C$14.00 in a research note on Thursday, September 2nd.
+Finally, Raymond James set a C$12.50 price target on Converge Technology Solutions Corp.
+(CTS.V) and gave the stock an “outperform” rating in a research report on Tuesday, October 19th.

 Converge Technology Solutions Corp., through its subsidiaries, distributes storage devices and systems, computer products, software, and peripherals.
 The company also provides analytics, hybrid cloud, infrastructure, and cybersecurity services; cloud delivery, compute efficiency, network optimization, and IT spend optimization solutions; and IT professional services, such as data center infrastructure integration, cloud optimization, and data center infrastructure.